-We generate revenue primarily from the rental or license of our vascular testing product, or providing diagnostic testing service to our customers.
-We recognize revenue from the licensing of our vascular testing product pursuant to agreements that automatically renew each month with revenue recognized on a daily convention basis.
+We generate revenues primarily from the rental or license of our vascular testing product, or providing diagnostic testing service to our customers.
+We recognize revenues from the licensing of our vascular testing product pursuant to agreements that automatically renew each month with revenues recognized on a daily convention basis.
 Our arrangements with customers for our vascular testing product are normally on a month-to-month basis with fees billed at the rates established in our customer agreements.
-We recognize revenue for providing diagnostic testing services on a per test basis to customers, as earned.
+We recognize revenues for providing diagnostic testing services on a per test basis to customers, as earned.
+We also recognize revenue for hardware and supplies sales as of the date of shipment.

-Cost of revenue
+Cost of revenues

-Our cost of revenue for our vascular testing product consists primarily of four components: the depreciation expense of our vascular testing product for lease; the write-off of the residual value of our vascular testing products retired from active leasing; manufacturing oversight personnel costs; and other miscellaneous items, such as freight, that are not directly related to product production.
+Our cost of revenues for our vascular testing product consists primarily of four components: the depreciation expense of our vascular testing product for lease; the write-off of the residual value of our vascular testing products retired from active leasing; manufacturing oversight personnel costs; and other miscellaneous items, such as freight, that are not directly related to product production.
 Each vascular testing product unit has a depreciation schedule based on the cost of the unit.
 The cost of each unit is depreciated on a straight-line basis over 36 months.
 Each unit has its own cost of production, which varies from time to time.
 We believe that the cost of each unit is a function of manufacturing efficiencies, supply costs and fixed overhead expense as affected by volume of units produced, which change from time to time.
-When cost of production is lower, the new units have a lower monthly depreciation and decrease the average depreciation per unit per month, which means our cost of revenue is lower.
-Similarly, if cost of production is higher, the new units will have a higher monthly depreciation and increase the average depreciation per unit per month, which means our cost of revenue is higher.
+When cost of production is lower, the new units have a lower monthly depreciation and decrease the average depreciation per unit per month, which means our cost of revenues is lower.
+Similarly, if cost of production is higher, the new units will have a higher monthly depreciation per unit per month, which means our cost of revenues is higher.
 We believe growth in the number of monthly depreciation charges is predominately due to our sales and marketing efforts, which add new customers to an established customer base.
 The retirement of units from active leasing is primarily a function of the aggregate number of vascular testing units rented and the occurrence from time to time of system upgrades.
 The other costs of revenue vary primarily as a function of the aggregate number of vascular testing units rented and changes in operations such as manufacturing, delivery or maintenance.